chrisadesign/chrisadesign.github.io/about.md

 permalink: /about/
 ---

-## Sheffield based interaction design contractor.
+## Interaction design contractor

-I'm currently  working with [HM Land Registry](https://www.gov.uk/government/organisations/land-registry) to redesign and improve their internal caseworking products.
+I&rsquo;m currently  working with [HM Land Registry](https://www.gov.uk/government/organisations/land-registry) to redesign and improve their internal caseworking products.

 In recent years I&rsquo;ve been helping government departments deliver great services for their users.